 Confidentiality: Information given to a staff member by you will not be disclosed to others outside of the office without your consent, except in the following exceptional circumstances:

 - If there is a serious concern that there may be a threat to the safety or life of you or others.

 - In the context of criminal behaviour and disclosures required by legal process.

 - In the context of child protection issues.

 In the above exceptional circumstances, it may become necessary to break confidentiality.

 In the context of such exceptional circumstances information may be given to the appropriate third parties without the students consent.
 Every reasonable effort will be made by staff to inform the student of their intended actions.
 However, protecting the safety of the student and the safety of others takes precedence.

-Complaints Policy If you have a complaint about the Mature Student Office please follow our complaint policy procedures here
+Complaints Policy: If you have a complaint about the Mature Student Office please follow our complaint policy procedures.

-Feedback We would appreciate frank feedback on your experience as a user of MSO, so that we may evaluate and develop the support delivered to students.
+Feedback: We would appreciate any and all feedback on your experience as a user of our service, so that we may evaluate and develop the support delivered to students.

 Mature Student Officer